Jcampillo1207/react-ethereal-icons/README.md

 # Ethereal Icons

 Ethereal Icons is a React icon library that provides a collection of customizable and scalable SVG icons for modern web applications.
+Enhance your UI with beautiful, consistent, and highly customizable icons.

 ## Installation